ScootPad Glossary of Terms

 Scaffolding: Providing practice in prerequisite concepts - at or below the student’s current grade level – which must be mastered before students resume practicing the original concept

-Scaffolding Monitor: Place for teachers to visually see concepts which are being scaffolded automatically by the platform – shown by standard and by concept
+Scaffolding Monitor: Place for teachers to visually see concepts that are being scaffolded automatically by the platform – shown by standard and by concept

-Schoology: An online learning management system (LMS) that allows educators to organize curriculum, create lesson plans, and provide student assessment – can be used for single sign on in the ScootPad platform
+Schoology: An online learning management system (LMS) that allows educators to organize curriculum, create lesson plans, and provide student assessment – it can be used for single sign-on in the ScootPad platform

 Single Sign On (SSO): Widely requested feature for edtech applications - SSO allows users to sign into a third-party application by authenticating through a different platform - usually, the platform providing authentication is frequently used by end-users and is a hub for online activity